Visual Arts (ART)

 ART 321.
 Life Drawing.
 4 Hours.

 Exploration of rendering the human figure using live models.
 Acquisition of basic skills in relation to formal elements.
 Exploration of expressive possibilities of the human figure through both historical and personal work.
-Course Information: Prerequisite: Prior drawing experience.
+Course Information: Prerequisites: Prior drawing experience.

 ART 332.
 Etching.
 4 Hours.